 - Areas of interest Statistics, Mathematics

-This course is intended to follow on from Statistical Inference (STAT3013/8027) by providing a more advanced treatment of large sample approximation theory and some of its applications to statistical inference.
+This course follows on from STAT3013 by providing a more advanced treatment of large sample approximation theory and some of its applications to statistical inference.
 The focus will be on developing a deeper theoretical understanding of some of the important statistical methods by developing the underlying theory.
-The objectives will be to achieve a deep understanding of particular statistical methods and to learn to use some advanced tools for analyzing and developing statistical methods.
+The objectives will be to achieve a deep understanding of particular statistical methods and to learn to use some advanced tools for analysing and developing statistical methods.

 Upon successful completion, students will have the knowledge and skills to:

-• understand and be able to carry out maximum likelihood estimation and inference in simple statistical models with several parameters.
+- Carry out maximum likelihood estimation and inference in simple statistical models with several parameters;

-• be able to apply Taylor series expansions to derive approximate sampling distributions and confidence intervals for transformed estimators.
+- Apply Taylor series expansions to derive approximate sampling distributions and confidence intervals for transformed estimators;

-• understand the basic concepts of robust estimation in statistics, be able to derive influence functions of estimators and use them to evaluate the robustness of estimators.
+- Explain the basic concepts of robust estimation in statistics, be able to derive influence functions of estimators and use them to evaluate the robustness of estimators;

-• understand and explain the different uses of randomisation in statistics.
+- Explain the different uses of randomisation in statistics; and,

-Typical assessment may include, but is not restricted to: assignments and a final exam.
+- Typical assessment may include, but is not restricted to: exams, assignments, quizzes, presentations and other assessment as appropriate.
+(100) [LO 1,2,3,4,5]